johanflint/boite/README.md

         val b = Box wrap { "abc".toInt }

         b.getOrElse("nothing") should be ("nothing")
-        b should be a (failure containing classOf[NumberFormatException] saying ("For input string:, "abc")) }
+        b should be a (failure containing classOf[NumberFormatException] saying ("For input string:", "abc")) }
     }